Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Performance reporting templates

-Marketing teams create regular performance reports for various stakeholders.
-Without standardized approaches, reporting consumes excessive time and lacks consistency.
+Marketing teams produce regular performance reports for multiple stakeholders.
+Without standardized approaches, reporting eats time and ends up inconsistent month to month.

 • Create reusable reporting templates